kaecloud/console/doc/dev.md

     docker exec -it kae-console sh
     celery -A console.app:celery worker --autoscale=4,1 -B

-A redis instance is also needed
+A redis instance and a mysql instance are also needed